Indonesia has asked the chief justice of its constitutional court to resign over a ruling that cleared the president's son to run for office.

 Mr Usman, 67, is President Widodo’s brother-in-law.
 He has previously denied any conflict of interest in the controversial ruling.
 The judge said on 3 November that he was ready to accept the decision from the judicial ethics committee.

 Mr. Widodo, 62, has led Indonesia since 2014 and will not be able to run again due to term limits.
 More than 204 million Indonesians are expected to vote for a new leader on February 14 next year.
-The new president will be sworn in in October 2024.
+The new president of Indonesia will be sworn in in October 2024.

-Former Jakarta Governor Anies Baswedan is also running for president of Indonesia next year.
+Former Jakarta governor Anies Baswedan is also running for president of Indonesia next year.
 Mr. Baswedan is considered a potential candidate with the support of Islamic groups in Indonesia.

 Nhu Tam (According to Reuters )